k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

       region: us-east-1
 ```

 Modify a copy of the file for your purposes.
+In this example, the `bucketName` setting shown in the prior section would be changed to `jsmart-k8ssandra-bucket2`.

 The chart's entries relate to a Kubernetes Secret, which contains the object store credentials.
 Specifically, the `bucketSecret` property specifies the name of a secret that should contain an AWS access key.
 As described in the [Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md), the AWS account with which the key is associated should have the permissions that are required for Medusa to access the S3 bucket.
+For these examples, assume that you had copied `backup-restore-values.yaml` to `my-backup-restore-values.yaml` and edited it with values for your environment.

 Example for a new K8ssandra installation, in which we use `demo` as the cluster name:

-`helm install demo k8ssandra/k8ssandra -f backup-restore-values.yaml`
+`helm install demo k8ssandra/k8ssandra -f my-backup-restore-values.yaml`

 Example for an existing K8ssandra installation, in which we used `demo` as the cluster name:

-`helm upgrade demo k8ssandra/k8ssandra -f backup-restore-values.yaml`
+`helm upgrade demo k8ssandra/k8ssandra -f my-backup-restore-values.yaml`

 Allow a few minutes for the pods to start and proceed to a Ready state; check the pod status periodically: